Game Theory in Formula 1: From Physical to Strategic Interactions: Modeling

 So far, we have been expressing the cost function with a general notation $J_{i}$.
 In \cref{sec:method}, the same convention will persist.
 In single-agent formulations, the objective is to minimize the agent's own lap time, independently of other agents, reading

+According to the change of variables of \cref{eq:dds}, the integrand involves $v_{\mathrm{c},i}$.
+The physical interpretation is that the progression on the circuit is given by the velocity along the centerline, and not by the absolute velocity resulting from lateral deviations.
 The discretized formulation is However, in multi-agent scenarios, the objective function might incorporate the lap time of the competing agents, depending on the game formulation.

 We acknowledge that other cost functions might be implemented, such as those focusing on battery energy consumption or fuel efficiency.
 These functions would be highly relevant in other contexts, such as series cars, where the trade-off between efficiency and performance is of primary importance.
-Nevertheless, due to the nature of \gls{f1}, even in very competitive scenarios where strategic interactions arise, the objective remains to drive as fast as possible, minimizing lap time.
-On the other hand, refueling during a race is prohibited but this limitation is already included in \cref{eq:efmax}.
+Nevertheless, due to the nature of motorsport, where strategic interactions arise in competitive scenarios, the objective remains to drive as fast as possible, minimizing lap time.